 Dave sure picked a great spot for snow.
 Some years Mammoth Mountain sees up to 450+ inches of powder such as in the winter of 2016/2017 allowing the resort to stay open until July.
 One year they stayed open until August 13th!

-Although now retired from running Mammoth Mountain and skiing he remains active in his 100’s (nearly 102 years old at the time of our last update).
-He enjoys photography and continues to seek out some of the most intriguing natural locations in the Eastern Sierra’s for his photography.
-Dave has certainly lived an active and adventurous life.
+Although later in his life, Dave retired from running Mammoth Mountain and skiing he remained active in his 100’s (he was 104 years old at the time he died in early 2020).
+He was an avid photography enthusiast and sought out some of the most intriguing natural locations in the Eastern Sierra Nevada mountains for his photography.
+Dave certainly lived an active, adventurous and very long life.

 We find it fascinating to note that the as you drive east on main street which turns into 203, you will find the snow depth in the winter drops off extremely dramatically.
 By the time you reach the 395 the snow depth is substantially less (despite a relatively short distance from Mammoth Lakes).